Zhenlisme/heliano/readme.md

 mamba deactivate
 ```
 ## install step-by-step
-To install step-by-step, you need to be sure that all dependencies have been installed in your computer and they are added into your enviromental variables.
+To install step-by-step, you need to be sure that all dependencies have been installed in your computer and they are added into your enviromental variables. (under developing...)

 # Usage
 ### 1. To activate the enviroment you created